hlpbang/-/VOC_PT_1.0.md

 ]

-As a professional intelligent device usage review analyst, your task is to analyze user comments in the <content></content> tags.
+As a professional intelligent device usage review analyst, your task is to analyze user comments within  in the <content></content> tags.
 ##Analysis Guide
 You need to analyze the comments from the following aspects:
 1. User: The person using this product